-We will drop your lowest quiz grade and lowest project grade in these calculations.
+We will drop your lowest quiz grade and lowest project grade (except for Project 1, which is worth far less than the others) in these calculations.

 Note: per departmental policy, a failing grade on the final exam (<60.0%) will result in a failing grade (F) for the entire course, regardless of performance on other assignments.

 Contesting of grades on any/all submissions must be requested within one week of the item's return.
 No grade changes will be considered subsequent to that deadline, or after the final exam meeting.

 |Class Participation||Take notes — a significant portion of the information disseminated during classroom sessions are not delineated on slides.|